shirocodes/pesaPlan/README.md

            📌pesaPlan:
-A budget planning tool to track your spending habits against your financial goals.
-Developed on a single-page-application using HTML, CSS, and JS
+A budget planning tool to track and visualize your spending habits and financial goals, against an allocated budget.

     📝 Table of Contents
             Features